Home

 If you’ve been sick for a year, you probably have 5 to 6 different factors that are giving you all the same symptoms, and they may be multiple infections and multiple deficiencies or multiple toxins or a little bit of all of it.
 And your body’s inflammatory response to all of those different irritants is the same response.
 So even if you fix one of them, you’ve got 4 to 5 more that are pushing that inflammation button and you’re having the same inflammatory response over and over and over again, even though you’re actively doing things to fix it. – Dr. Daniel Nuzum, Harnessing Nature’s Remedies

-Addressing Underlying Conditions: Lifestyle Factors
+Addressing Root Conditions: Lifestyle Factors

 Chronic illness is not the result of a pharmaceutical drug deficiency.